Building Exterior and landscape

 We have used energy saving light bulbs throughout the complex, both internally and externally.
 Where possible, we have maximised natural light advantage via roof lights.

 Throughout the barns in the toilets, bathrooms, kitchens and laundry, you will find environmentally friendly products on offer.
-In addition, we supply you with micro fibre cloths that reduce the amount of cleaning liquid that is required.

 An ‘eco laundry’ is provided to guests using hot water heated by the biomass boiler and is equipped with environmentally friendly cleaning products.
 This laundry also acts as a ‘drying room’ as the racks for hanging clothes can make use of the ‘heat dump’ radiator feeding off the biomass boiler.

 Guests are encouraged to only put used towels and linen out for laundering.

 Recycling and composting facilities are provided within each unit.
 Recycling bags are to be found in the sink unit.
 Please empty these into the appropriate recycling bins in the bin store near the entrance.
 Compost bins can be emptied into either composting bin, located on the far side of the hedge located at the owners car park near the farm house.

 We use local produce where possible for your welcome basket.
 For such items as coffee, we ensure it is FairTrade.

 We attempt to re-use packaging where possible, eg. Welcome basket coffee, sugar, tea, etc

 The majority of the artwork found on the walls is work produced by the Bramley family.
 Alison Bramley is an artist who specialises in quilting and runs workshops and gives talks around the country.
 Rosie Bramley is an art teacher and specialises in landscape oil paintings.
 Jo Bramley is also an art university graduate and specialises in mixed media printing, mainly in black and white.